426-2 ELIGIBILITY REQUIREMENTS FOR INTERIM ASSISTANCE

 2. Blind APA applicants required to submit an AB 3 form

-An individual who is blind must be examined by a physician skilled in diseases of the eye or an optometrist, as specified in Manual Section 425-2A.
+An individual who is blind must be examined by a licensed physician, advanced practice registered nurse, or physician assistant within their licensed scope of practice as specified in Manual Section 425-2A.
 The results of this examination must be provided on a Review Report on Aid to the Blind (AB 3) form.
 If a medical provider refuses to complete the AB 3 form, the caseworker should advise the applicant to go to a different provider for completion of the form.

 If Interim Assistance is not approved, the APA application must be pended for an eligibility decision from the SSI program so that eligibility for regular APA and Medicaid can be determined.